Investing is as “Simple as That”

 With the Total Market ETF, there is no decision to make.
 Leave it until you die.
 It will still be there.

 And if the market is down, when do I need the money?
 I sell bonds.
-After all, that’s why I have bonds, so I never have to commit the sin of investing, which is selling low.
+After all, that’s why I have bonds, so I never have to sell low.

 Buy when you have money; sell when you need money.